shreyamalogi/Task-Management-App/README.md

 4. Push your changes to your fork.
 5. Create a pull request to the main repository's `master` branch.

-Please ensure that your code adheres to the project's coding standards and includes appropriate tests if necessary.
+Please adhere to the project's coding standards and include appropriate tests if necessary.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----
+MIT License

+Copyright (c) 2022 Shreya Malogi

+## Star This Repository

+If you find this ToDo List App helpful or interesting, please consider starring this repository on GitHub to show your support.